pic

 2

-Beyond this specific solution, the example aims to highlight the subtleties of parallelizing operations.
-To further illustrate it, we next examine a more common scenario where data races occur: reductions.
+Beyond the solution proposed, the example highlights the subtleties of parallelizing operations.
+Even seemingly simple patterns can introduce hidden dependencies that lead to unsafe behavior when executed concurrently.
+To make this clearer, we now turn to a more common scenario where data races occur: reductions.

 x = rand(1_000_000)